Adamkadaban/howtowincptc/src/reporting/index.md

 - Reporting should be done alongside the testing
 	- **RAYG: Report as you go.**
-	- This will make it easier to ensure your report is complete and that you won't forget anything when you do the report.
+	- This helps ensure completeness and prevents details from being forgotten.

 - It can be helpful to create a pre-written database of findings that you can use and modify during a pentest.
 	- Many top firms do this to save time.
 It will make it easier to RAYG and will let your team refine findings over time.

 - Keep a checklist as a reminder of what you need to get done in your report.

-- You want to include what attacks did not work in a report.
+- Include attacks that did not succeed in the report.
-	- That way, the company you're testing knows what you didn't test (what needs further testing) and they know what they're doing well.
+	- This lets the company know what was not tested (and may need further testing) as well as where their defenses are effective.

 - Do not say "includes but is not limited to" or similar.
 Make sure that your lists, especially when detailing vulns and inventory, are complete.